Prepay for Azure Database for PostgreSQL compute resources with reserved capacity

-The vCore reservation discount is applied automatically to the number of Azure Database for MySQL servers that match the Azure Database for MySQL reserved capacity reservation scope and attributes.
-You can update the scope of the Azure database for MySQL reserved capacity reservation through Azure portal, PowerShell, CLI or through the API.
-To learn how to manage the Azure Database for MySQL reserved capacity, see manage Azure Database for MySQL reserved capacity.
+The vCore reservation discount is applied automatically to the number of Azure Database for PostgreSQL servers that match the Azure Database for PostgreSQL reserved capacity reservation scope and attributes.
+You can update the scope of the Azure database for PostgreSQL reserved capacity reservation through Azure portal, PowerShell, CLI or through the API.

 To learn more about Azure Reservations, see the following articles:

 Submit and view feedback for